vaisakhv/Cube_Scrambler/README.md

 # Cube_Scrambler

-A Script for creating scamble code for Rubik's Cube using minimal dependencies.
+A Script for creating scramble code for Rubik's Cube using minimal dependencies.

 This program is licensed under GPL V3.